kescardoso/yinnsound/README.md

  [View this website on GitHub Pages](https://kescardoso.github.io/MS1-yinsoundsouth/)

-My first milestone project for Code Institute is a prototype for a real product: A static landing page for our  a Yin-Yoga and Sound Healing Training Immersion in the South of France.
+My first milestone project for Code Institute is a prototype for a real product: A static landing page for our Yin-Yoga and Sound Healing Training Immersion in the South of France.
 Besides being a student at Code Institute and future Software Developer and UX Extraordinaire, I have been a Yoga Teacher and Sound Therapist for the past 5 years here in France.

 That means that this project has educational and  entrepreneurial goals (this Yoga and Sound Immersion is actually a real service being developed by me and my teacher partner).
 For this project development I will be applying my web development and marketing communications skills to create a fully functioning responsive website, which will present the program and sell registrations online.